ryw-stats/ryw-stats.github.io/_pages/cv.md

 8. Debiased estimating equation method for versatile and efficient Mendelian randomization.
 2024 Joint Statistical Meetings (JSM), August 2024.
 9. Extreme-based causal effect learning with endogenous exposures and a light-tailed error.
 Seminar of the Center for Causal Inference, University of Pennsylvania, March 2025.
 10. Divide-and-shrink: An efficient and heterogeneity-agnostic approach for transfer estimation using summary statistics. **Invited talk**, 1st Diabetes StatClin Meeting, April 2025.
-11. A maximin optimal approach for sampling designs in two-phase studies. **Topic-contributed paper session**, 2025 Joint Statistical Meetings (JSM), August 2025..
+11. A maximin optimal approach for sampling designs in two-phase studies. **Topic-contributed paper session**, 2025 Joint Statistical Meetings (JSM), August 2025.
 12. Causal effect identification and inference with endogenous exposures and a light-tailed error. **Invited talk**, 8th International Conference on Econometrics and Statistics, August 2025.
+13. 1.
+Denoising data with measurement error using a reproducing kernel-based diffusion model. **Invited talk**, International Joint Conference CFE-CMStatistics, December 2025.